 Boost Sales Team Morale and Customer Relationships

 Shifting the burden of lead generation from a sales team to a program like the 360direct.com marketing team doesn’t mean your star sales staff will sit idle.
 In reality, they will spend more productive hours nurturing warm leads with a faster sales process and higher conversion rate from beginning to end.
+When looking to improve conversion in order to help drive more and more sales, you might want to have a look at a CRO guide for web forms to see how many different ways you can help drive conversion on your site.
 More efficient sales conversion allows your employees to leverage their unique communications skills for success, rather experiencing discouragement and burn-out that is common with the traditional sales beat.

 In addition to better conversion rates and more efficient sales processes, companies that begin their lead generation strategies with their marketing departments also benefit from a better brand image.
 Unfortunately, traditional sales strategies that require sales persons to engage awkwardly with cold leads often leave the impression of a “manipulative” or “slimy” interaction.
 No one wants to feel coerced into buying a product or service they don’t want, and saving your elevator speeches for the folks successfully funneled into your lead bank via targeted marketing instead allows your potential customers to view your sales team as helpful and educational on products or services they already have an interest in.
 The resultant positive customer relationships can increase brand loyalty and the likelihood of repeat purchases.